huczas/.homeassistant/info/email.md

 # Setup RaspberryPi to send email notifications

-ssmtp is a nice and simple solution for sending emails from the command line etc.
+SSMTP is a nice and simple solution for sending emails from the command line etc.

 ## Installing